 If you worked -or still working- with SQL Server 2005 (or even earlier), you must have noticed that when you installed these SQL Server versions, the local Windows group “Built-In\Administrators” was automatically included in the SQL Server instance along with getting the role “SysAdmin” server role.
+This actually, when it comes to SQL Server security, is not a best practice.

 The above short introduction can easily lead us to the question: Should Windows “Built-In\Administrators” group be also SQL Server SysAdmins?